-At Ellingham C of E Primary School, we recognise the possibility that adults working in the school may harm children, including governors, volunteers, supply teachers and agency staff.
-Any concerns about the conduct of other adults in the school should be taken to the headteacher without delay; any concerns about the headteacher should go to the Chair of Governors who can be contacted via the school office.
+At Ellingham \mathcal{C} of E Primary School, we recognise the possibility that adults working in the school may harm children, including governors, volunteers, supply teachers and agency staff.
+Any concerns about the conduct of other adults in the

 Any concerns about the conduct of a member of staff, supply teachers, volunteers or contractors should be reported to the headteacher.